 While cross-compiling Linux kernel tools with Clang on ArchLinux, it

-was revealed the sysroot is not properly detected and instead of fixing
+was revealed the sysroot and triplet are not properly detected and

-the root cause in Clang, kernel developers started doing workarounds
+instead of fixing the root cause in Clang, kernel developers started

 To give a concrete example, ArchLinux installs its cross-compliation